 It was indeed a great and momentous occasion when two men, with concerted will, "ranged themselves in the ranks of those to whom self-sacrifice in the service of Allah was the supreme thing in life".
 The glorious incident, which took place in Mina some 3800 years ago, commenced a new era in religious history.
 It teaches us the very essence of our religion that the keys of life and Death, and the mysteries of everything around us, are in Allah's Hands, that our honesty, determination and upright conduct are not matters of policy or convenience, all our life in this world must be lived as in the presence of Benign Providence, that no task or responsibility, however difficult or heavy a burden it may be, is greater than what we can bear.
 It teaches us, in the words of the Holy Quran, that "short is the enjoyment of this world: the Hereafter is the best for those who do right".
 It teaches us that a Muslim does not live with his body, but he lives with his spirit.
 It teaches us not to love life over much, seeing that we must one day part with it.
 It teaches us to face death with resignation.

 The historic incident in Mina, wherein a ram was sacrificed in lieu of a human being, put an end to the horrible system of human sacrifice which was common among most ancient people.
 The world today stands indebted to the righteous Patriarch and his dedicated son for their noble example in uprooting the age-old savage custom.

-The writer was a renowned Islamic scholar and former director general, Islamic Foundation Bangladesh.
+Syed Ashraf Ali, renowned Islamic scholar, was former director general, Islamic Foundation Bangladesh.
 He passed away on 19 January 2016.

 Leave Your Comments